-DLR in Bonn is the headquarters of the German Space Agency.
+The DLR Space Administration is located in Bonn.
 It is responsible for managing national space activities on behalf of the federal government.
-Furthermore, several offices of the German Federal Ministry of Education and Research (BMBF) are located here.
+Furthermore, the DLR project management agency (DLR PT) and the project management agency aeronautics (PT-LF) are located here.